Domestic & Family Violence

 One in four women attending general practice with current depression has experienced domestic family violence during the past 12 months.
 Depression is one of the strongest clinical predictors of intimate partner violence.

 Research has also found that there is a spike in family violence during major crises and disasters.
 Annual crime statistics suggest that COVID-19 stay-at-home restrictions may have driven record-high family violence rates.

 While men do experience family violence, it is women and children who are most affected.
 Often people in a violent or abusive relationship want to talk about the issue but are unsure who to tell, what to say or how to bring it up.

 Starting the conversation can be challenging, but health professionals are well-placed to identify and respond to family violence.
-With the right tools and supports, you can help empower women to break the silence and seek safety.
+With the right tools and supports they can help empower women to break the silence and seek safety.

 Primary Care Pathways to Safety: The Readiness Program

 Hunter New England Central Coast Primary Health Network alongside the Safer Families Centre (The University of Melbourne) presents an excellent opportunity for General Practice to make an impact that can save lives.

 Participating General Practices will receive accredited in-practice education facilitated by a local GP and Family Domestic Violence expert, support from Professor Kelsey Hegarty’s team at the Safer Families Centre (based at University of Melbourne), and other benefits, such as: